sharpie7/circuitjs1/README.md

 This repository is a project folder for your Eclipse project space.
 Once you have a local copy you can then build and run in development mode or build for deployment.
 Running in super development mode is done by clicking on the "run" icon on the toolbar and choosing http://127.0.0.1:8888/circuitjs.html from the "Development Mode" tab which appears.
 Building for deployment is done by selecting the project root node and using the GWT button on the Eclipse taskbar and choosing "GWT Compile Project...".

-GWT will build it's output in to the "war" directory.
+GWT will build its output in to the "war" directory.
 In the "war" directory the file "iframe.html" is loaded as an iFrame in to the spare space at the bottom of the right hand pannel.
 It can be used for branding etc.

 ## Deployment of the web application